 The mission was his eighth.
 Hall spotted two Fw 190s encroaching on the bombers after they had dropped their payloads on the enemy airfield.
 He quickly maneuvered into the space between the bombers and fighters and turned inside the two Fw 190s.
 He fired a long burst at one of the air craft, as it turned left.
 After several hits, it fell off and crashed into the ground.

-Hall, one of 43 pilots known as the Tuskegee Airmen, was handed a Coke as a reward from his squadron after becoming the first African-American to take down an enemy aircraft during World War II.
+Hall was handed a Coke as a reward from his squadron after becoming the first African-American to take down an enemy aircraft during World War II.
 He shot down a German fighter while his squadron was escorting U.S. bombers over Sicily, Italy.

 The win would be the first and only aerial victory in all of 1943 for the Tuskegee Airmen.
 Hall would go on to down three more enemy aircraft before his time ended in WWII, an impressive record with only a few other Airmen earning four.
 In his military career, he flew 198 combat missions over Africa, Italy and other parts of Europe and was the first African-American to receive the Distinguished Flying Cross.

 By the end of the war, Hall had been promoted to major and became the first African-American to be awarded the Distinguished Flying Cross.
 He flew nearly 200 combat missions during his military career.

 Towards end of his military service, Hall went on a year-long war bond drive before moving to Chicago to work as an insurance agent.
 A few years later, he relocated to Oklahoma City, where he worked at Tinker Air Force Base and then the Federal Aviation Administration.